tanyafn/search/README.md

 - add more search operators (like, >, >=, etc),
 - add option to do case insensitive search,
 - allow to use AND or OR in queries

-### Note
-Hopefully the implementation is not overcomplicated.
-I wanted to make it extensible and that naturally leads to having many small classes with narrow responsibilities.